aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/07-submit-job.md

 #### Submit your First Job

 Submitted jobs are immediately processed if the job is in the queue and a sufficient number of compute nodes exist.
+Since we selected 16 tasks and our

 However, if there are not enough compute nodes to satisfy the computational requirements of the job, such as the number of cores, AWS ParallelCluster creates new instances to satisfy the requirements of the jobs sitting in the queue.
 However, note that you determined the minimum and maximum number of nodes when you created the cluster to 4 instances so the cluster will keep that capacity for the life of the cluster.